ethereum/act/doc/src/language.md

    returns post(balanceOf[CALLER])
 ```

-Note that currently, either a `storage` or `returns` section, or both is required in every spec.
+Note that either a `storage` or `returns` section, or both is required in every spec.

+Cases must be both nonoverlappig and exhaustive.
+This is ensured
+during typechecking using an SMT solver.

 ### Ensures (optional)